Time Well Spent

 Volunteer inductions introduce new volunteers to your organisation and their role.

 They help volunteers feel more confident and able to start their roles well.
 This is an important part of offering a good volunteering experience.
+Dependent on your organisation, an induction might be one-to-one, a group event, or be made up of several different parts.

-Volunteers come from many backgrounds, with different skills, experiences and motivations.
 It’s important to run volunteer inductions that work for your volunteers, as well as the role they will be in.
+Ask each new volunteer whether there is anything specific they need to fully benefit from their induction, and make adjustments to support them where possible.

 What to include